What is your story and how did you start with photography?

 If we do a larger wedding, how does that fit with the services you provide?

 I am always interested hearing your vision for your wedding day, and if you choose to opt for a larger event, I am comfortable photographing that too!
-As you correctly noticed in my portfolio, I personally gravitate towards intimate weddings and elopements, but I have been shooting wedding celebrations for the past 8 years and had the opportunity to cover over 200 love stories of all kinds.
+As you noticed in my portfolio, I personally gravitate towards intimate weddings and elopements, but I have been shooting wedding celebrations for the past 8 years and had the opportunity to cover over 200 love stories of all kinds.
+We will have a conversation to make sure we're a good fit.

 If you choose to do an elopement or a micro-wedding, I am here with plenty of ideas, so don't hesitate to reach out with any questions!